 After I finished my MSc, I left to fulfill a dream of four months of longterm travel throughout Europe.
 I started out with a month-long Eurotrip with my boyfriend.
 Whilst this was one of the best trips of my life, I felt like I was constantly pushing through, fighting my body, in order to enjoy the experience.
 I was experiencing ALL of the symptoms listed above.

 Near the end of the trip my boyfriend insisted I see a doctor back in the UK.
+He pressed on how it doesn’t matter if we go to the Gastroenterology Center of New Jersey or someplace in the UK, it didn’t matter!
 That was a wakeup call.
 After Googling my symptoms, which said in big bold unavoidable letters: EVERY TIME YOU HAVE GASTROINTESTINAL BLEEDING YOU NEED TO SEE A DOCTOR… I had to agree.

 My journey to a diagnosis: Doctors and Tests